anthonyxiang1/closeter/README.md

 Based on my experience and inability to decide what to wear in the morning, leading to decision fatigue and wasted time in the mornings.

 # Usage
-Using Notepad, input clothes that you want to wear in the following format:
+Using Notepad or a spreadsheet, input clothes that you want to wear in the following format:

 name,type,color,style1,style2,weather1,weather2